efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 Details on AWS Application Load Balancer costs can be found here [https://aws.amazon.com/elasticloadbalancing/pricing/](https://aws.amazon.com/elasticloadbalancing/pricing/)

+Total: 20.00 USD per month.

-#### Elastic Container Service
+#### Elastic Container Service Costs

 The good news here is that ECS is basically free to use.
 What costs though is the compute consumption and the networking.
-Since we're using Fargate, costs are estimated using these dimensions:
+Since we're using Fargate, costs are based on these dimensions:

 - GB/Hour.
 The number of GB/hour used in a month.
-A task requiring 1GB of RAM of a Linux/X86 as of Jan.
-2022 in CA-CENTRAL-1 costs $0.004865 per hour (720 * $0.004865 = $3.50/month).
+A task requiring 1GB of RAM of a Linux/X86 costs $0.004865 per hour (720 * $0.004865 = $3.50/month).
 - vCPU/Hour.
 The number of virtual CPU used by hour.
-A task requiring 1 vCPU of a Linux/X86 as of Jan.
-2022 in CA-CENTRAL-1 costs $0.04456 per hour (720 * $0.04456 = $32.00/month).
+A task requiring 1 vCPU of a Linux/X86 costs $0.04456 per hour (720 * $0.04456 = $32.00/month).

+Total: 35.50 USD per month.

 Of course, that's using on-demand pricing without saving plans or spot pricing.
 It's possible to reduce the costs by a sizeable margin using these strategies.